-One martial asset that can substantially increase the complexity of a divorce is where the parties own a business.
+One martial asset that can substantially increase the complexity of divorce is where the parties own a business.
 In some divorces, a business can be one of the largest assets owned by the parties.
-In many of these cases, the parties may have put considerable time, money, effort and labor into growing the business.
+In many of these cases, the parties may have put considerable time, money, effort, and labor into growing the business.

 Then, when a divorce takes place, all kinds of problems.
 For example: